Learn More About Rent-To-Own

 2) Contract for Deed

 Yes.
 Be careful though, not all companies are created equal.
-It may be extremely difficult to find rent-to-own homes, they are available in all 50 states.
-As of now there does not appear to be a single resource for rent to own homes.
+It may be extremely difficult to find existing rent-to-own homes, but they are available in all 50 states.
+As of now there does not appear to be a single good resource for rent to own homes.
 We are trying to change that.
 The most common are existing “for sale by owner” (FSBO) listings that may be open to rent-to-own, otherwise you will need to find a specific rental property on Zillow, Facebook, or Craigslist specifically stating rent to own availability for existing inventory.
 If you don’t see anything you like, we are a good option if you want more options.

 You rent the home with the exclusive option to buy it.
 You are not obligated to purchase the home but have until the end of the contract term to decide.
 This is called the lease expiration date.
 The owner cannot sell it to anyone else as you have control over the decision to buy or sell the home first unless a party breaks the lease agreements.

 - Lease Option – sometime called rent-to-own, lease to buy, lease to own, lease purchase, rent to buy, or L/O. In this case, two agreements will be signed (lease agreement and option agreement)